pradip7666/Text-Summarization/README.md

 # Text-Summarization
-Text summarization using clustering the similar sentences and NLP
+Text summarization using NLP and clustering the similar sentences.